controverses/science-and-society/index.md

 ## past exams |

-this year exam will take place on friday 26, from 2.30 to 4.30 pm
+this year exam took place on friday 26, from 2.30 to 4.30 pm

 year | topic a (en) | topic b (fr) |
 [2024 exam](/resources/2024-science-and-society-exam.pdf) | is long covid a thing? | une retenue éthique d'eau est-elle possible ? |